There are now 3 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Students are introduced to the diagnosis (using DSM and ICD), assessment and treatment of emotional disorders.
 The emotional disorders include mood and anxiety disorders.
 Evidence-based interventions, such as behaviour therapy, cognitive therapy, interpersonal psychotherapy and pharmacotherapy, are discussed for the different manifestations of anxiety (e.g. panic, phobias, worry/stress, and phobic avoidance) and mood (e.g. depression and mania) disorders.
 Consideration is given to co-morbidity (within emotional disorders and across other psychological disorders), cultural diversity, etc. and how these factors impact assessment and treatment.

-- Typically this unit is assessed in the following ways: (1) oral presentation or essay and (2) case-based assessments.
+- Indicative assessments in this unit are as follows: (1) oral presentation and (2) case-based assessments.
 Further information is available in the unit outline.